Bernard Mizeki College: Foundation

-The college was envisioned as a multiracial, elite boys' school—an "African Eton"—with strong support from the Anglican Church and private sector stakeholders from the Federation of Rhodesia and Nyasaland.
+The college was envisioned as a multiracial, elite boys' school an "African Eton"—with strong support from the Anglican Church and private sector stakeholders from the Federation of Rhodesia and Nyasaland.
 With the endorsement of the Governor-General of the Federation, initial fundraising efforts encountered minimal resistance.

 The architectural master plan was developed by architect John Vigour in 1959.
 Construction began in 1960 with the arrival of Bruce Berrington and a team of artisans who had previously worked on the Peterhouse campus.
-The college was constructed on the 1,900-hectare Bovey Tracey Estate—a scenic location featuring brachystegia woodland and granite outcrops—which had previously housed St. Bernard’s School since 1891.
+The college was constructed on the 1,900 hectare Bovey Tracey Estate a scenic location featuring brachystegia woodland and granite outcrops which had previously housed St. Bernard’s School since 1891.
+The college sits on 20 hactares of the Bovey Tracey Estate.

-Targeting students from Africa’s emerging professional and upper classes, the school charged tuition fees significantly higher—three to four times—than those of typical mission schools.
+Targeting students from Africa’s emerging professional and upper classes, the school charged tuition fees significantly higher three to four times than those of typical mission schools.

 The college’s first headmaster was Peter Holmes Canham, a British civil servant who had served in Ghana.
 He was affectionately nicknamed "Kwame" by students, after Ghana’s founding president Kwame Nkrumah.
-Known for his energy and charisma, Canham was also described as eccentric, with a passionate—but—sometimes short-tempered demeanor.
+Known for his energy and charisma, Canham was also described as eccentric, with a passionate but sometimes short-tempered demeanor.
 He assumed his role in September 1960.

 However, the project was not without opposition.
 Canon David Neaum resigned from nearby St. Bernard’s Mission and relocated to Chikwaka Mission in protest.
-He criticized the decision to prioritize an elite institution when broader access to education—particularly for girls—was still lacking.
+He criticized the decision to prioritize an elite institution when broader access to education particularly for girls was still lacking.

 By the time Father Andrew Hunt, the college’s third headmaster, retired, student enrolment had reached 320 boys.
 He subsequently moved to Mutare, where he served as chair of the board at St. David’s Bonda.
 The outbreak of the liberation war, however, disrupted the school’s expansion, and government subsidies were withdrawn.
 Following Father Hunt’s departure, Reverend Leslie Davies was appointed headmaster.

 Rev. Davies's tenure was cut short amid escalating violence in the region, including the murder of nearby farmers and clergy at St. Paul’s Musami.
 On the advice of local police, he left the school for safety reasons.
-To ensure the college remained open—unlike other institutions such as Eagle School in Manicaland, which closed in 1976—the board appointed Mr. Chiadzwa as headmaster.
+To ensure the college remained open unlike other institutions such as Eagle School in Manicaland, which closed in 1976 the board appointed Mr. Chiadzwa as headmaster.